e2vinodj/Claim_Terminations/chapter1.md

 #2 Populate a list with 100 uniform random numbers between 0 & 1
 test_function("runif", args = c("n","mi","mx"),
-              not_called_msg = "Have you used `runif()` to generate the uniform random numbers?", args_not_specified = "Have you specified the correct arguments?", incorrect_msg = c("Have you specified the total number of random numbers?", "Have you specified the lower limit of the random number?", "Have you specified the upper limit of the random number?"))
+              not_called_msg = "Have you used `runif()` to generate the uniform random numbers?", args_not_specified = c("Have you specified the total number of random numbers?", "Have you specified the lower limit of the random number?", "Have you specified the upper limit of the random number?"), incorrect_msg = c("Have you specified the total number of random numbers?", "Have you specified the lower limit of the random number?", "Have you specified the upper limit of the random number?"))